Essien-Ubong/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that displays hidden in long form
+Script to display IDs too